 Alternative to Sealing with Signatures

-In replacement of common seal, the legal documents can be executed by having them signed by authorised persons.
+Instead of the common seal, the legal documents can be executed by having them signed by authorized persons as well.

 For companies, the legal documents can be signed and executed by: